The Control Spectrum: 8 AI Orchestration Patterns from Full Control to Full Autonomy

 Architecture

-User → API Gateway → Lambda → Bedrock → Lambda → DB → User
+User → API Gateway → Lambda → LLM → Lambda → DB → User

 You control everything.
-Bedrock is just a text utility—no decision-making.
+The LLM is just a text utility—no decision-making.
 It performs discriminative tasks only: parsing, classifying, extracting.
 The reasoning happens in your code.

 Pseudo Code